 Assessment Introduction and Purpose:

-The Long-Duration Energy Storage (LDES) Assessment will analyze how long-duration storage technologies could address some of the reliability issues seen in the 2020—2021 Study Program 2040 Clean Energy Scenarios Study and the Variability in Loads and Resources Study.
-The former study identified some challenges in attaining a clean energy contribution to the generation mix exceeding 80 percent in the Western Interconnection.
+The Long-Duration Energy Storage (LDES) Assessment will analyze how long-duration storage technologies that inject and withdraw energy could address some of the reliability issues seen in the 2020—2021 Study Program 2040 Clean Energy Scenarios Study and the Variability in Loads and Resources Study.
+The studies identified some challenges in attaining a clean energy contribution to the generation mix exceeding 80 percent in the Western Interconnection.
 For this follow-up assessment, WECC and the LDES Advisory Group will determine whether the identified challenges can be mitigated by employing clean LDES in the resource mix.

 Background

 WECC’s Scenarios Work Group (SWG) conducted a series of assessments for horizon year 2040 as part of the 2020-2021 WECC Study Program.
 That 2040 Clean Energy Scenarios Study (CES) found a critical need for emerging clean energy technologies on the path to a 100% clean energy future.
-After the CES study report was published, WECC was approached by Strategen and Western Interstate Energy Board (WIEB) to determine whether WECC was interested in conducting a follow-up study focused on one or two emerging technologies that have extensive development support and funding.
+After the CES study report was published, WECC was approached by Strategen and Western Interconnection Regional Advisory Body (WIRAB) to determine whether WECC was interested in conducting a follow-up study focused on one or two emerging technologies that have extensive development support and funding.

 Assessment Leadership: